h3xDum/Xiaomi-C200-Firmware-Analysis/README.md

 ## Getting a foothold
 since there are no connectors left on the board nor any test pads that can help
 i decided to go through the source, connecting to the processor pins and getting
-a connection that way, i pulled the datasheet for that processor and identified
+a UART shell that way, i pulled the datasheet for that processor and identified
 the UART protocol pins
 ![T31](images/T31.png)